Preparations for Quantum Computing in Hadron Physics: Particle-based encoding of Chromodynamics

 This encoding is competitive respect to, for example, the Jordan-Wigner encoding, when the number of particles is not too large but the number of momentum and other modes that each particle can have is large), it is appealing due to its intuitive use for particle-physics problems.
 In particular, it is constructed to formulate quantum field theory in light-front gauge, time-axial gauge, and Coulomb gauge.

-In contrast to particle encodings mentioned in the previous section~\ref{sec:encodingI} (among others), this encoding implements creation and annihilation operators that fulfill both commutation and anti-commutation relations exactly up to boundary terms that emerge when the memory is completely full (and provided the memory is filled following a certain order).
+In contrast to particle encodings mentioned in the previous section~\ref{sec:encodingI} (among others), this encoding implements creation and annihilation operators that fulfil both commutation and anti-commutation relations up to boundary terms that emerge when the memory is completely occupied (and provided the memory is filled following a certain order).
 In particular, this implies that the Pauli principle among fermions is automatically implemented, but without restricting bosons.

 A memory register is assigned to each particle active in a simulated process.
 Such register is a set of qubits that encode the quantum numbers of a particle $q$ and an additional qubit indicating the presence or absence of such particle (indicated by that qubit set to 1 or 0, respectively).
 If the presence/absence qubit, denoted by $P/A$ is set to zero in the register, the qubits are available.